nhm-herpetology/museum-NGS-training/Unit_01/Molecular_Lab/README.md

 19. Load the 7 uL of Serapure-processed DNA Ladder + loading dye into your gel (which should now be placed in the Electrophoresis Rig) and run using the Power Source.

->If the bead solution is effective we should see that we small ladder fragments (<150 bp), were lost when using dilute concentrations of beads (e.g. 0.5X), but retained when using higher concentrations of beads (e.g. 3.0X).
+>If the bead solution is effective we should see that small ladder fragments (<150 bp), were lost when using dilute concentrations of beads (e.g. 0.5X), but retained when using higher concentrations of beads (e.g. 3.0X).

 </details>